junxit/us-congress-bills-111/metadata.md

 - 2009-12-07 — Placed on the Union Calendar, Calendar No. 206.
 - 2009-12-07 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-354.
 - 2009-12-07 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-354.
+- 2009-12-08 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 221.